sagemath/sagewiki_to_gh-2022-10-10/days23/CodingProjects.md

 Created tickets:
  * Trac 9437: [[http://trac.sagemath.org/sage_trac/ticket/9437|detected bug for special linear group over finite rings]]

+Todo:
+  * create a class for fundamental domains and make pairings appear on the boundary
+  * work on general subgroup of the modular group

 == Ticket #4000 on rational polynomials...
 QQ[x] via FLINT ==